7 Best Bathroom Faucets of 2026

 - Champagne Bronze finish costs noticeably more than the equivalent Brushed Nickel finish in the same Delta family

-Moen Wellton Single-Handle High-Arc Faucet — Best Practical Single-Handle
+Moen Halle Single-Handle Faucet — Best Practical Single-Handle

 by Moen

-The Moen Wellton is the practical mid-range single-handle pick — a high-arc spout for genuine usability, Moen's proven Spot Resist finish, and M-PACT valve serviceability at a price most homeowners can justify.
+The Moen Halle is the practical everyday single-handle pick — a trusted Moen faucet with the Spot Resist finish, ADA-compliant lever, and drain included, at a price most homeowners can justify on a one-off swap.

 Pros